alexdaloisio/TipCalculator/README.md

 # tipcalculator (name not final)

 ## Installation
-tipcalculator is not yet avabile on mobile app stores.
-It can be installed temporarly as a debug app through IDEs such as Andriod Studio.
+tipcalculator is not yet available on mobile app stores.
+It can be installed temporarily as a debug app through IDEs such as Android Studio.

 ## Video Demo